StackVista/stackstate-docs/develop/developer-guides/custom_synchronization_stackpack/how_to_configure_custom_synchronization.md

 # How to configure a custom synchronization

 ## Overview
 Synchronizations are defined by a data source and several mappings from the external system topology data into StackState topology elements using Component and Relation Mapping Functions, as well as Component and Relation Templates. `Custom Synchronization` StackPack delivers a Synchronization called `default auto synchronization`.
-You can [find more on Synchronizations](/develop/synchronizations\_and\_templated\_files.md) or proceed to edit `default auto synchronization` with the instructions below:
+You can [find more on Synchronizations](/develop/developer-guides/synchronizations_and_templated_files.md) or proceed to edit `default auto synchronization` following the instructions below.

 ## Edit default auto synchronization